What is art journaling?

 What is the purpose of art journaling?

 Art journaling is a way to record thoughts with visual art rather than words.
-It allows artists to record their memories and emotions with pictures instead of words on a traditional bullet journaling.
+It allows artists to record their memories and emotions with pictures instead of words on traditional bullet journaling.

 How do I start an art journal?